-- The posture belt should be mounted by a gualified technician and fitted by a healthcare professional. - Always make sure that the posture belt is tightly fitted across the lower pelvis. - Each time the posture belt is used, check if it fits properly.
+- The posture belt should be mounted by a qualified technician and fitted by the responsible prescriber. - Always make sure that the posture belt is tightly fitted across the lower pelvis. - Each time the posture belt is used, check if it fits properly, that is, when there's just sufficient space for a flat hand between body and belt.
 Changing the seat and/or backrest angle, the cushion and even your clothes influence the fit of the belt.